CloudNativeJS/appmetrics-prometheus/README.md

 ```
 Next you need to modify the configuration file that Prometheus uses.
 In the prometheus folder there is a file named `prometheus.yml`.
-In this file you can alter which IP Addresses and Port Numbers are scraped by Prometheus and also how often the scraping occurs.
+In this file you can alter which IP addresses and port numbers are scraped by Prometheus and also how often the scraping occurs.

 ```
 global:
   scrape_interval:     15s # By default, scrape targets every 15 seconds.
+  # Attach these labels to any time series or alerts when communicating with
+  # external systems (federation, remote storage, Alertmanager).
   external_labels:
     monitor: 'codelab-monitor'

+# A scrape configuration:
 scrape_configs:
   # The job name is added as a label `job=<job_name>` to any timeseries scraped from this config.
   - job_name: 'YOUR JOB NAME'